ChadsArcade/VMMenu/README.md

 A menu system vector games running on a real vector monitor for DOS Mame with a ZVG card

  - Requires iniparser from Nicolas Devillard, at https://github.com/ndevilla/iniparser
- - Requires the ZVG DOS SDK
+ - Requires the ZVG DOS and/or Linux SDK
  - Requires a DJGPP compile environment under DOS, I used the same version as used for DOS MAME circa .104

 You can find a walk-through of setting up such an environment here: http://mamedev.emulab.it/haze/reallyoldstuff/compile036dos.html